gridsome/gridsome.org/docs/data-store-api.md

 ### `store.addContentType(options)`

 Add a new content type to store.

-Create a Vue components in the `src/templates` folder to have a template for this type.
-Returns a collection which can have nodes.
+A Vue component in the `src/templates` folder with a filename matching the `typeName` option will be used as a template for all nodes with this type.
 [Read more about templates](/docs/templates).

 ##### Arguments